ianheggie-oaf/scraper_utils_ruby/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/ianheggie-oaf/scraper_utils

+CHANGELOG.md is maintained by the author aiming to follow https://github.com/vweevers/common-changelog

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).